What are the security concerns that have been raised about Huawei and ZTE?

 The UK has cautiously but publicly voiced its position on the Huawei and ZTE security concerns raised by the US.
 In 2019, the UK’s National Cyber Security Centre (NCSC) released a set of guidelines for telecom companies that helped inform their decisions around introducing new suppliers into their networks.
 The NCSC noted that companies “need to be able to identify managed services they are buying and assess risk accordingly” and that it was “important to be clear up front on business roles and responsibilities to mitigate potential risks”.

-In 2020, the British government ran a review of telecom operations which led them to issue guidance as part of their National Security Council’s new Telecoms Security Strategy Group, recommending that mobile operators stop buying equipment from Huawei by 2021, in line with US policy.
+In 2020, the British government ran an analysis of telecom operations which led them to issue guidance as part of their National Security Council’s new Telecoms Security Strategy Group, recommending that mobile operators stop buying equipment from Huawei by 2021, in line with US policy.
 Subsequently a few weeks later, the UK’s authority for digital infrastructure (Ofcom) granted permission for Vodafone to purchase 5G radio equipment from both Huawei and Ericsson along with Nokia – however this move was made subject stringent monitoring requirements from Ofcom.

 The European Union also announced recently that it would continue using 5G equipment from Chinese tech giants due to competitive prices and pressing needs for coverage.
 However this move is also subject stringent monitoring requirements.